Tore-Berg/thepositivityapp/README.md

-# A crud web app to send people stored<br> in the backend uplifting words
+# A crud web-app to spread positivity

 ## Requirements: